Nix shines and No. 10 Oregon defeats No. 9 UCLA 45-30 – KION546

 Nix, a transfer from Auburn, is a mobile threat who has thrown for 17 touchdowns and rushed for eight this season.
 He completed 21 of 28 passes against the Bruins.
 His favorite target on Saturday was Troy Franklin, who had eight catches for 132 yards and two scores.

-UCLA’s Dorian Thompson-Robinson, who was completing nearly 75% of his passes going into the game, threw for 262 yards and two touchdowns.
-Zach Charbonnet rushed for 136 yards and a score.
+UCLA’s Dorian Thompson-Robinson, who was completing nearly 75% of his passes going into the game, threw for 262 yards and two touchdowns and an interception.
+Zach Charbonnet rushed for 151 yards and a score.

 After trading field goals, the Ducks went up 10-3 early in the second quarter on Nix’s 17-yard touchdown pass to Terrance Ferguson.
 UCLA answered with Thompson-Robinson’s 36-yard scoring pass to Keegan Jones.